 If you’re looking for a mid size acoustic at a great price from a brand with history, this Guild might be just what you’re looking for.
 Standing out from the crowd with its arched back, this guitar is comfortable and lightweight, yet it boasts a big voice.

-Guild guitars are some of the nicest and most unique acoustics you’ll find anywhere.
-They use innovative design to push the limits of guitar building technology, without losing sight of their heritage.
-The Guild OM-240 CE is a great example of this.
+Guild guitars are some of the nicest and most unique acoustic guitars you’ll find anywhere.
+They use innovative design to push the limits of guitar-building technology without losing sight of their heritage.
+The Guild OM-240 CE is a great example.

-The orchestra shape body was sleek, and was well complemented by the Venetian cutaway.
-It had a solid Sitka spruce top, and mahogany back and sides.
-Its red faux tortoise shell pickguard was a nice throw back, and gave it a really cool vintage look.
+The orchestra-shaped body was sleek and was well complemented by the Venetian cutaway.
+It had a solid Sitka spruce top and mahogany back and sides.
+Its red faux tortoise-shell pickguard was a nice throwback and gave it a really cool vintage look.

 It came with a solid mahogany neck in a vintage C profile.
-It was narrow, but quite deep – it was comfortable, but those who play a lot of barre chords might find themselves getting fatigued quickly.
+It was narrow but quite deep, which we found comfortable, but those who play a lot of barre chords might find themselves getting fatigued quickly.
 The fretboard was Pau Ferro, which is a rosewood substitute.
 We found it to be a little dry feeling, but some fretboard conditioner would quickly fix that.

-This guitar was a lot of fun to play, and we got some bright and punchy tones, and surprising depth, thanks to the arched back, which can provide better projection than flat backed equivalents.
-It was far better suited to fingerstyle and lead style playing than it was rhythm – the cutaway gave easy access to the upper frets, letting use the entire fretboard.
+This guitar was a lot of fun to play, delivering some bright and punchy tones and surprising depth thanks to the arched back, which can provide better projection than flat-backed equivalents.
+It was far better suited to fingerstyle and lead-style playing than it was rhythm.
+The cutaway provides easy access to the upper frets, allowing for easier use the entire fretboard.

 It was also equipped with a Guild AP-1 piezo pickup, which we found amplified the guitar well without masking its inherent characteristics.

-Build quality was good, we found that the fretwork was well done, and even the inside of the cavity was nicely finished.
-It was equipped with a bone nut and saddle, both of which helped tremendously with tuning stability, intonation and sustain.
+Build quality was good.
+We found that the fretwork was well done, and even the inside of the cavity was nicely finished, always a sure sign of a well-made acoustic guitar.
+It was equipped with a bone nut and saddle, both of which helped tremendously with tuning stability, intonation, and sustain.

-Verdict: The Guild OM-240CE offers something a bit different from the usual crowd, and the arched back is definitely a conversation starter.
-It’s a well made guitar from one of America’s oldest brands, it sounds good, and has a lot to offer for not a whole lot of money.
+Verdict: The Guild OM-240CE offers something a bit different from the usual crowd, and the arched back is definitely a conversation-starter.
+It’s a well-made guitar from one of America’s oldest brands.
+It sounds good and has a lot to offer without breaking your bank.